queryverse/Vega.jl/README.md

 ![plot1](examples/png/vega (1).png)

-- Scatterplot from a DataFrame:
+- Scatterplot, using a DataFrame as the source:
 ```julia
 using RDatasets